selftaught/PwnCheck/README.md

 # PwnCheck

-PwnCheck is a command line utility for querying Have I Been Pwned's API to determine if an email addresses or passwords have been pwned.
+PwnCheck is a command line utility for querying Have I Been Pwned's API to determine if an email address or password has been pwned.
 This script implements HIBP API V3.

 [![Build Status](https://travis-ci.com/selftaught/PwnCheck.svg?token=Tx7EAKup6EXJbMTwywxS&branch=main)](https://travis-ci.com/selftaught/PwnCheck)